Estimated reading time: 6 minutes

-A common theme among real estate investors is the desire to start in single family before scaling up.
+A common theme among real estate investors is the desire to start in single family before scaling up to Multifamily to beat Single family.
 It is a natural thought process given that many, if not most of us began our careers this way.
 For me, as a data entry clerk entering and tracking Import bills of lading (job no longer exists…thank you technology) or you as an entry level position in your field.

 Real estate is a different animal though.
 I speak from experience.
 I have been down the BRRRR path, flipped, wholesaled, lease options, etc. For me, getting into multifamily has always been the goal; however, taking on such large transactions while transacting numerous deals a year seemed daunting.
 It was not until I divorced the single-family world and went to a 12-step program that it became clear.